cesar-douady/open-lmake/doc/src/rule_selection.md

 Static targets are tried first in user order, then star targets in user order, and matching stops at the first match.
 Target order is made of `targets` and `target` entries in reversed MRO order (i.e. higher classes in the python class hierarchy are considered first),

-If a target matches, the matching defines the value of the static stems (i.e. the stems that appear without a `*`).
+If a target matches, the match defines the value of the static stems (i.e. the stems that appear without a `*`).
 Else, the rule does not apply.

 #### Check static deps